 There are so many considerations when walking in the Cotswolds.
-Our team of experts has come up with the questions they are most frequently asked so that you are armed with all the information you need before heading out to explore the pathways and lanes of England’s Cotswolds region.
+Our team of experts have come up with the questions they are most frequently asked so that you are armed with all the information you need before heading out on the pathways of the Cotswolds.

 What trip should I do, how fit do I need to be?